StoDevX/PaperCut-Scraper/README.md

 3. Open the `index.html` webpage in a local web browser to see the data visualized in a D3 graph.

 ##### Development
 * Want to contribute?
 Great!
-We'd love to see what you can do and would love to see your changes in the codebase.
+We'd love to see what you can do.
+Show us what you got!
 * We make use of D3, JavaScript, HTML, CSS, and Python for familiar web development.